-As the independent CFO, Mr. DeWitt manages the District’s financial operations, which include more than 1,000 staff members in the tax and revenue administration; the treasury, comptroller and budget offices; the DC Lottery, economic/fiscal analysis and revenue estimation functions, and all District agencies.
-This includes management of the financial operations of the United Medical Center, the University of the District of Columbia, and the Washington Convention and Sports Authority (EventsDC).
+As the independent CFO, Mr. Lee manages the District’s financial operations, which include more than 1,700 staff members in the tax and revenue administration; the treasury, comptroller and budget offices; the DC Office of Lottery and Gaming, economic/fiscal analysis and revenue estimation functions, and all District agencies.
+This includes management of the financial operations of United Medical Center (Not-for-profit Hospital Corporation), the University of the District of Columbia, and the Washington Convention and Sports Authority (Events DC).
 He is also responsible for coordinating with congressional committees and the U.S. Office of Management and Budget staff that oversee District affairs.
-He regularly interacts with the financial community, including bond rating agencies, regarding the District’s financial matters.
+He regularly interacts with local community and business groups and the financial community, including bond rating agencies, regarding the District’s financial matters.

 Ms. Pigler holds a B.A. in Economics from South Carolina State University and a Master of Business Administration from Columbia University Graduate School of Business.

-Mr. Street is also responsible for instituting direct outreach to institutional investors in the debt of the District of Columbia by organizing biennial, regional investor conferences, as well as the development and management of the District’s investor relations website.
-He serves as financial liaison from the Office of the Chief Financial Officer to the Washington Convention and Sports Authority (WCSA), and he also serves as the CFO's designated alternate on the board of WCSA.
-Mr. Street leads the OCFO's executive team for issues related to the Washington Metropolitan Area Transit Authority (WMATA) and serves as liaison to the Mayor's Office of Public Private Partnerships in evaluating financing opportunities for various P3 proposals and their impact on the District's debt limit.
+In addition, Mr. Street also leads the OCFO's long-range capital planning and asset management program to address the infrastructure financing and deferred maintenance challenges of the District of Columbia.
+He is a frequent speaker at national and international conferences on the District’s innovative asset management system.
+He also serves as financial liaison from the Office of the Chief Financial Officer to the Washington Convention and Sports Authority (WCSA) and also serves as the CFO's designated alternate on the board of WCSA.
+Mr. Street also leads the OCFO's executive team for issues related to the Washington Metropolitan Area Transit Authority (WMATA) and serves as liaison to the Mayor's Office of Public Private Partnerships in evaluating financing opportunities for various P3 proposals.

 Mr. Street is a former vice president of a financial advisory firm located in Irvine, California.
 While at that firm, he advised on more than $12 billion in debt issuances for state and local governments, including the state of California and the city of Los Angeles.
 Prior to working as a financial advisor, he served in a variety of positions within public finance, including as an investment banker, a guaranteed investment contracts provider, as well as working for the city of Los Angeles in the debt management group within the Office of the City Administrative Officer.